Skip to Content

 Highlights include a tour of the Sarajevo Tunnel, where food and humanitarian supplies were passed along into the city during the war in the mid-1990s.
 Plus, a small group size of 16 means you get to become familiar with everyone and make life-long friends!

-Coda Tours is offering our readers an exclusive $125 discount valid for any cruise and tour you book with them.
+Coda Tours offers our readers an exclusive $125 discount for any cruise and tour you book with them.
 Click the button below to find out more.

 Is there a gay scene in Albania?

-There are absolutely no gay bars or clubs anywhere in Albania.
-In fact, teeny tiny neighbor Pristina (in Kosovo) has more of a gay scene compared to its big brother Tirana!
+There are no official queer bars or clubs in Albania.
+Interestingly, we found a larger gay scene in teeny tiny neighbor Pristina (in Kosovo) compared to its big brother Tirana!

 Two plastic pink flamingos facing each other in front of a plant.